 Do not pack too many items

 When you are intending to camp in the Smoky Mountains, it’s good to travel light.
 You do not want to be weighed down by a lot of items that you do not really need.
-There are some items which you definitely need to pack in your hiking backpack.
+There are some items that you definitely need to pack in your hiking backpack.

 - Bug spray.